NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 This approach has a problem: It does not work in federal criminal defense cases.
 The best a seasoned federal criminal defense attorney can give you is a range based on a long list of factors.

 The federal sentencing guidelines, what you are charged with, and your criminal history are all considerations that will play into your sentence.
 Some defendants are eligible for “safety valve” consideration and downward departures that can significantly reduce their sentence.
-Federal criminal defense is much different from State Criminal Defense in a number of important areas.
+Federal criminal defense differs significantly from State Criminal Defense in several key areas.

 How Long Does It Take To Resolve A Federal Case?

-The length of a federal offense case will depend on the type of crime involved, the amount of discovery to be reviewed, the amount of time it takes to complete a thorough investigation, and whether the judge who is handling the case will make the attorneys move quickly.
+The length of a federal offense case will depend on the type of crime involved, the amount of discovery to be reviewed, the time required to complete a thorough investigation, and whether the judge handling the case will require the attorneys to proceed quickly.

-An average-case that does not involve an extensive investigation or several defendants will usually be resolved within about nine months, whereas more involved cases could take two years.
-In order for a defendant to get an idea of how long their case will take, they should discuss the details with an attorney who is familiar with the judge and prosecutors involved.
+An average case that does not involve an extensive investigation or multiple defendants will usually be resolved within approximately nine months.
+In contrast, more complex cases could take up to two years.
+To get an idea of how long their case will take, a defendant should discuss the details with an attorney who is familiar with the judge and prosecutors involved.

-When dealing with a federal criminal case, one of the first things a defendant should do is sit down with their attorney and decide right from the beginning whether they want to accept a plea deal or fight the case.
+When dealing with a federal criminal case, one of the first things a defendant should do is sit down with their attorney and decide, from the outset, whether they want to accept a plea deal or fight the case.
 If they decide to accept a plea deal, they should allow their attorney to guide them through the plea process.
-The attorney will discuss the terms of the plea agreement with a federal prosecutor called the Assistant United States Attorney and will review all aspects of it with the defendant so they can make an informed decision.
+The attorney will discuss the terms of the plea agreement with a federal prosecutor, known as the Assistant United States Attorney, and will review all aspects of it with the defendant so they can make an informed decision.

-Once a defendant has been found guilty and sentenced by a judge, they will have the right to obtain an appellate lawyer who will review the case and make a decision as to whether any issues can be litigated at the appellate level.
+Once a defendant has been found guilty and sentenced by a judge, they will have the right to obtain an appellate lawyer who will review the case and determine whether any issues can be litigated at the appellate level.

 If a defendant accepts a plea agreement, the stipulations within the plea agreement will severely limit their ability to appeal.
-To ensure that a defendant will be comfortable with the outcome of a case, it is crucial that they obtain an attorney who will be honest with them and explain all of the options.
+To ensure that a defendant is comfortable with the outcome of a case, they must obtain an attorney who will be honest with them and explain all the options.

-When sentenced at the federal level, a defendant will usually have to serve 85 percent of that sentence.
+When sentenced at the federal level, a defendant typically must serve 85 percent of the sentence.

 However, if someone has a drug problem, then they may be able to enter a program called ARDAP, which can be used as a substitute for a portion of the sentence and assist in dealing with the drug problem.
 In other cases, a defendant may be able to enter a halfway house in order to avoid serving a full prison sentence.

-It is highly recommended that you call and set up a face-to-face consultation so you can really understand what you are up against and hopefully begin the process of seizing your life back!
+It is highly recommended that you call and set up a face-to-face consultation so you can truly understand what you are up against and hopefully begin the process of taking back control of your life.

 Sincerely,